Kastle Kapfsteig

 Like most Swiss houses, the Kastle was provided neither light fixtures nor closets.
 We purchased (and installed) several ceiling fixtures.
 Then we tried to decide whether to $pend a lot for armoires that will become a treasured part of The Martin Family legacy or part with a small bit of ¢hange for things we’ll leave behind when we move.

 Note: The fact that we considered the latter option demonstrates our naiveté.
 You can’t actually leave things behind.
 It’s even difficult to throw things away.
 Nazy had bought her first set of official garbage bags.
 The four bags cost 1.70 Francs (about $1 at the time) but the tax was 18.75 Francs (about $12).
 Garbage can only be discarded in these official bags.
 (In Zürich, they have Trash Police to make sure that you use the official bags.)
 This development made our life very difficult: we know the direct correlation between per capita garbage generation and gross domestic product.
-Accordingly, we have always done our best to increase the GDP by generating h
+Accordingly, we have always done our best to increase the GDP by generating heaps of trash.

 Finally, we borrowed a few chairs and a TV from friends and made ourselves at home.
 Our furniture, under the careful care of Mayflower shipping, was on the high seas.
 When selecting Mayflower, I thought I was choosing a transport company.
 It turned out that I’d chosen a well-known sailing ship.
 The winds weren’t good.